Lenia Margariti, PhD

 Above: Short video-clip showcasing part of the storyboard

-Above: The design experiment - a diagram showing the amount of content generated and key design phases.
+Above: A diagram showing the amount of content generated and key design phases.

 Above: An example of MidJourney prompting exploration.